 10 Activities for Promoting Social-Emotional Learning

 Now that you understand how critical social-emotional learning is, the following ten activities allow you to integrate it into your lesson planning.
-The activities below can work in both traditional and virtual classrooms.
+The social-emotional learning activities below can work in both traditional and virtual classrooms.

 1. Introduce Your Partner